 P&N provided surveying, civil engineering, environmental engineering, and geotechnical engineering for this project.
 P&N also tackled some floodplain challenges due to the site’s proximity to Portage Creek.
 The project includes improvements to the Portage Creek ecosystem, a new riverwalk trail to allow people to experience nature, and it will create approximately 100 new jobs.

-Dan Lewis, PE, Project Manager
+Tom Wheat, PE, Project Manager

 - (269) 372-1158